 How the Quality of CBD Determines the Effects

-The CBD market is difficult to regulate, but there are certain things you have to consider when buying quality CBD oil.
+The CBD market is challenging to regulate, but there are certain things you have to consider when buying quality CBD oil.

 Top cannabidiol companies employ advanced extraction methods like super-critical C02 that guarantee top-shelf CBD.

-But some manufacturers rely and focus on cheap extraction methods, so the final product usually contains solvent residues and other toxins.
+However, some manufacturers focus on cheap extraction methods, so the final product usually contains solvent residues and other toxins.

 Their deceptive habits usually result in low-quality CBD, which could contain dangerous chemicals (it might even mean you would fail drug tests!).